kevinrichey/krbase/hello.md

 - after(p)  - return position in column right of *p*
 - includes(p)  - true if position is within the grid

-# Standard Operations

-## Object Existence

-- create:    Bring new object into existence on heap.
-- destroy:   Put an end to an object's existence.
-- init:      Set existing object to a usable starting state.
-- copy:      Create a duplicate object (deep copy).

-## Dimensions

-- length:    number of elements
-- size:      max number of elements a container may hold.
-- empty:     length is zero, no elements to get or remove
-- nonempty:  length is at least 1
-- full:      length equals size, cannot add more elements
-- unfilled:  length is less than size, one/more elements can be added

-## Sequences & Containers

-- peek:     see next item without removing
-- add:      new element in next available empty location
-- get:      access element at key
-- put:      replace element at key with new item
-- insert:   add element at key, shift up
-- delete:   remove element at key, shift down

-- find:      search for element's key by value
-- replace:   overwrite (first/some/all) elements by value
-- remove:    delete (first/some/all) elements by value

-- first:     element at beginning
-- last:      element before end
-- slice:     sub-set of elements by begin & end keys

-## Random access

-- First index at 0.
-- Negative indices count from the end, with -1 being the last element.
-- check(i) returns the absolute index.
-If *i* is negative, it is converted to the positive position from 0.
-If *i* is out of range, triggers an assertion.

-## Ordering

-- sort
-- reverse
-- shuffle

-## Iterator

-Properties

-- start   -  Beginning position
-- stop    -  Ending position, past last element
-- step     - direction & number

-State

-- position - curent index, ID, or location within the range
-- complete - *position* equals *stop*, no remaining elements
-- pending  - begun and not completed
-- peek     - Current element, fails if done.

-Operations

-- begin()    - Start itertion from first element of the *container* or *sequence*.
-- next()     - advance to next element, no-op if *complete*.
-- end()      - move to *stop*

-Common inits

-- first(n):  start=0, step=1, count=n
-- last(n):   start=-1, step=-1, count=n

-## Collection Pipeline Operations

-operations -> new list/array

-- copy
-- concat
-- diff (new list = x : x not in [set])
-- intersect (new list = x : x in [set])
-- union (new list = x : x in [old] and x in [new])
-- distinct/unique
-- filter (new list = x : p(x) is true), aka select
-- reject (new list = x : p(x) is false)
-- group-by
-- map (new list = f(x), x in old)
-- reduce
-- slice
-- sort(comp)

 # Configuration